The ROW Margaux Shoulder Bag

 The elongated baguette of Alaïa Le Teckel presents the shift in its most literal form.

+Its silhouette extends horizontally.
 Its strap is deliberately long.
+Its drop sits low.

+It doesn’t inflate volume.
 It extends line.

+Worn low, it parallels the body’s vertical axis rather than cutting across it.
 The bag behaves less like an accessory and more like a linear architectural extension.

 Alaïa — Le Teckel